Training your back and triceps together offers a host of benefits compared to training both muscle groups separately.

 - Exhale as you return to the starting point in a controlled movement.

-Beginners can aim to complete four supersets of 8 reps each, with about 2 minutes rest time between each superset.
+Beginners can aim to complete four supersets of 8 reps each, with about 2 minutes of rest between each superset.

-Dumbbell Bent Over Row And Tricep Extension With EZ Bar
+- Dumbbell Bent-Over Row and Tricep Extension with an EZ Bar

 Follow these steps for the dumbbell bent-over row:

-- Place the dumbbell on the left side of the bench.
+- Place the dumbbell on the left side of the bench in front of your foot.

-- Using your left hand, grab the weight and lift straight up while keeping your chest parallel to the ground and exhaling.
+- Using your left hand, grab the weight and lift it straight up toward your body while keeping your chest parallel to the ground and exhaling.

-- At the highest point, your arm should be parallel with your shoulders or slightly lower.
+- At the highest point, your elbow should be parallel with your shoulders or slightly higher.

-- Make sure you’re exerting your back muscles while lifting.
+- Make sure you engage your back muscles while lifting.

-- Inhale as you lower the weight in a controlled manner.
+- Inhale as you slowly lower the weight in a controlled manner.

-After the dumbbell bent-over row, go straight to the tricep extension with the EZ bar.
+After the dumbbell bent-over row, go straight to the tricep extension with an EZ bar.

 Follow these steps to do it right:

-- Lie on your back on a bench with your arms straight, upholding an EZ-bar above your chest.
+- Lie on your back on a bench with your arms straight, holding an EZ bar above your chest.

-- In a controlled motion, bend your forearm down to or behind your head.
+- In a controlled motion, bend your elbows so your forearm starts to move down to or behind your head.
 If it’s too heavy, have a spotter nearby or reduce the weight.

 - In this motion, don’t move your upper arms.

-- In a controlled motion, move the bar back over your chest until your arms are pointing straight up.
+- Push the bar back over your chest in a controlled motion with your triceps.
+This will extend your elbows until your arms are pointing straight up.

 - Repeat the process for a similar number of reps as you did with the back exercises.

-Pull-ups offer a relatively simple way to exercise your back; whereas, a close-grip variation of the common bench press can effectively target your triceps.
+Pull-ups offer a relatively simple way to exercise your back and a close-grip variation of the common bench press can effectively target your triceps.

-You don’t need special weights for pull-ups, and you can do close-grip push-ups instead of close-grip bench presses.
-This way, you can comfortably do this back and tricep workout at home.
+You don’t need special weights for pull-ups and you can do close-grip push-ups instead of close-grip bench presses.
+In this way, you can comfortably do this back and tricep workout at home.

 Here’s how to do pull-ups the right way: